Why English Law Governs Most International Commercial Contracts

 Types of Assessment

-The multiple choice test must be passed before attempting the OSCE.
+The SQE1 exam must be passed before attempting SQE2.
 The assessments are offered in the UK twice annually by an assessment provider appointed by the SRA.
-The MCT assessment is also offered in several international locations in Europe, Asia and North America.
+SQE1, and some elements of SQE2, are also offered in several international locations in Europe, Asia and North America.

-QLTS School, a training provider for the QLTS assessments, has assisted thousands of candidates prepare for the QLTS assessments since 2011, many of whom are now eligible to become dual-qualified lawyers.
+QLTS School, a training provider for the SQE assessments, has assisted thousands of candidates prepare for the QLTS assessments since 2011, many of whom are now eligible to become dual-qualified lawyers.
+We now offer preparation courses for the SQE.

 - Tips for Success in the QLTS Multiple Choice Test (MCT) Assessment